Dhanush-Karthik/GitIntroPlaybook/commands/Git-commands.md

    pull      Fetch from and integrate with another repository or a local branch push      Update remote refs along with associated objects
 ```
+## Ignoring Files

+   Create a `.gitignore` file in your repository to specify files or patterns to ignore.

 ## Init

 | Command | Description |